adoyle-h/makefile-utils/README.md

 ### make semver-*

 `make semver-major` only print next major version.
+And also the `make semver-minor` and `make semver-patch`.

-You can call the target in your Makefile.
+You can call the target in other targets.
 For example, to replace `VERSION=v...` in README file.

 ```make